andreamanera/RTassignment2/README.md

 A possible improvement could concern the aesthetic part of the UI that maybe could make the user experience more enjoyable.
 Another improvement concerns the behavior of the robot at high speed in fact it often happens that, if the speed is greatly increased, the robot does not works well
 (even if this represents a real behavior).

+**NOTE:** if you want to see a commented version of the code open code files in any code editor